 Climate change has a global impact.
-Effective action requires close collaboration between governments across Canada and around the world.
+Effective action requires close collaboration with Indigenous and Non-Indigenous communities, and between governments across Canada and around the world.

 B.C. is leading by example in carbon pricing, technology and low-carbon energy.
 We’re modelling our successes for others and exporting our solutions to the world while growing economic opportunities here at home.
 Encouraging our trading partners to adopt similar policies builds global climate-action momentum and combats potential competitive issues for our businesses and industry.